seacode/gmacs/examples/smbkc_18/doc/smbkc.md

 Observed and estimated effective sample sizes are compared in Table \ref{tab:effn}.
 Data weighting factors, standard deviation of normalized residuals (SDNRs), and mean absolute residual (MAR) are presented in Table \ref{tab:data_weighting}.
-The SDNR for the trawl survey is acceptable at 1.45 in the reference model, and improves to 1.36 in the **Francis weight** model (since size composition data are re-weighted).
-The SDNRs for the pot surveys show much the same pattern between each of the scenarios, but are much higher values (ranging from 3.72 to 5.45).
-These values are very high, and whilst they can be improved by down-weighting the pot survey, we chose to retain the values as the pot survey considered important to include (down-weighting the data further would effectively exclude the signal from this series).
+The SDNR for the trawl survey is acceptable at 1.66 in the reference model.
+In 2017, Francis weighting was applied but given the relatively few size bins in this assessment, this application was suspended this year.
+The SDNRs for the pot surveys show much the same pattern between each of the scenarios, but are much higher suggesting an inconsistency between the pot survey data and the model structure and other data components.
+Rather than re-weighting, we chose to retain the values as specified noting that down-weighting these data would effectively exclude the signal from this series.
 The MAR for the trawl and pot surveys shows the same pattern among each of the scenarios as the SDNR.
-The SDNR (and MAR) values for the trawl survey and pot survey size compositions were excellent, ranging from 0.49 to 0.78.
+The SDNR (and MAR) values for the trawl survey and pot survey size compositions were relatively good, ranging from 0.54 to 0.73 for the reference case.
-The SDNRs for the directed pot fishery and other size compositions were all accepatable.
+The SDNRs for the directed pot fishery and other size compositions were  similar to previous estimates.

 ### d.
 Parameter estimates
 Model parameter estimates for each of the Gmacs scenarios are summarized in Tables \ref{tab:est_pars_ref},